-Also, it's worth exploring knuckle push-ups if your wrists hurt when regular push-ups as knuckle push-ups could reduce wrist extension pains because the wrists will be placed in a neutral position.
+Also, it’s worth exploring knuckle push-ups if your wrists hurt when regular push-ups as knuckle push-ups could reduce wrist extension pains because the wrists are placed in a neutral position.
 This variation is popular with combat sports practitioners as it replicates punching and conditions your knuckles.

 According to research, push-ups encourage metabolism and blood circulation, enabling you to burn more calories throughout the rest of your workout.
 Moreover, if performed on a regular basis, it will strengthen, tone up the muscles and develop major muscles, which can make your daily activities easier, along with improving your sports performance.